One of my spiritual goals is to read The Book of Mormon twice a year.

 insights have grown throughout the years.

-my 9th grade crushes name at the top of the page.
+my 9th-grade crush's name is at the top of the page.